 What is Malware?

 Malware is malicious software that enables unauthorized access to networks for purposes of theft, sabotage, or espionage.
-There are many types of malware, and many attacks use a combination of several types to achieve their goals.
+There are many types of malware, and many cyberattacks use a combination of several types to achieve their goals.

 2020 OverWatch Report

 Want unique insights into adversaries that our threat hunters have encountered in the first half of 2019?
 Download the 2019 Report from the OverWatch TeamDownload Now